Fox News Said To Be Hurting Republicans

 Because of such misinformation, says Bartlett, Fox viewers are more likely to be more poorly informed.
 They are…

 18-points less likely to know that Egyptians overthrew their government than those who watch no news at all (after controlling for other news sources, partisanship, education and other demographic factors).
-Fox News watchers are also 6-points less likely to know that Syrians have not yet overthrown their government than those who watch no news."
+Fox News watchers are also 6-points less likely to know that Syrians have not yet overthrown their government than those who watch no news."tug to the right

 That's the public.
 Bartlett's greater concern, as a conservative wanting electoral success, is with politicians.
 He says the Fox news agenda ships “misinformation” to the party’s far-right base that serves to stunt the GOP's growth by encouraging it to field extremist candidates.
 That prevents the Party from reaching the centrist voters that are essential to winning national elections.
 Bartlett quotes Lincoln Mitchell, a political scientist at Columbia University, who observed, "One of the reasons Mitt Romney was so unable to pivot back to the center was due to the drumbeat at Fox, which contributed to forcing him to the right during the primary season."